skills17/euroskills-web-development-2023/src/modules/module-d/INSTRUCTIONS.md

 - A button to upscale the image.
 - A button to zoom in and out of the image.

-A loading indicator should be displayed while the image is being generated, and the preliminary images should be animated with a fade-in effect until the final image is available.
+A loading indicator with progress in percentage must be displayed while the image is being generated, and the preliminary images must be animated with a fade-in effect until the final image is available.
+You have to poll the backend to check if the job progress and to retrieve the preliminary image.
+The polling interval must be 2 seconds.

 While the image is being generated, the button to generate a new image must be disabled.